uwuxie/C9/README.md

 ### Recommendations
 - For precise clicks, you can use a) grid cursor mode or b) standard cursor with a low cursor speed and high cursor acceleration.
 - In the standard cursor mode with the standard control scheme, it may be easier to long press numpad 5 instead of D-pad center and then press one of the D-pad directions to long press and drag.
+- In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.
 - If the device is in landscape orientation, the appropriate buttons in each mode can also rotate with the screen if `C9 > Rotate Buttons With Orientation` is enabled:
   - Grid cursor: D-pad rotates, numpad 1-9 rotates (along with the on-screen grid), zoom and activation remain unchanged
   - Standard cursor: D-pad rotates, numpad 2/4/6/8 rotates, zoom and activation remain unchanged
   - Example: If the device is rotated to the left, D-pad left becomes D-pad down.
+- If `C9 > Auto-Hide in Text Fields` is enabled, the cursors will hide when entering a text field and automatically restore after pressing enter.
+The standard cursor's last position is saved upon restore.
+  - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).
 You can use GitHub's `Watch > Custom > Releases` option to be notified of new releases.